abhishek-kumar-code/Redfish_Public/README2043.md

 Many of these mockups are also used to populate the Redfish Resource Explorer, part of the Redfish Developer Hub located at: http://redfish.dmtf.org

-## DSP2043 Server (DSP2043-server)

-This mockup provides an example of a 1U or 2U rack-mounted server typically deployed in large scale data centers.
-In addition, the mockup is intended to be used as a base for "Work in Progress" mockups to demonstrate new features, schemas or properties currently under development within the SPMF.

-## Simple Rack-mounted server (public-rackmount)
+## Simple Rack-mounted server (public-rackmount1)

 This illustration of a Redfish service implementation shows a typical rack-mount server, as commonly used in scale-out data centers.
 It depicts the types of information that can be expected, but does not represent an actual implementation.

 ## Bladed Server (public-bladed)

-This example represents an enclosure of “blade servers” that share infrastructure components, such as power supplies and fans.
-Depicting an enclosure containing four blade servers (a total of five “Chassis”), this mockup demonstrates the modeling of multiple chassis and systems managed from a single Redfish service.
+This example represents an enclosure of "blade servers" that share infrastructure components, such as power supplies and fans.
+Depicting an enclosure containing four blade servers (a total of five "Chassis"), this mockup demonstrates the modeling of multiple chassis and systems managed from a single Redfish service.

 ## Local Storage (public-localstorage)